 However, there are particular things to evade when keeping those unwanted warm undertones at bay.

-• Wash your hair with sulfate-free shampoo: Sulfates are extremely drying to the shaft of each strand.
-It can result in frizzy, unmanageable dos.
+- Wash your hair with sulfate-free shampoo: Sulfates are extremely drying to the shaft of each strand.
+They can result in frizzy, unmanageable dos.
 In addition, sulfates have been linked to hair loss.
-Sulfate shampoo leaves a buildup of residue that may discolor all hair colors, especially blonde hair.
+Sulfate shampoo can leave a buildup of residue that may discolor all hair colors, especially blonde hair.
 A sulfate-free shampoo can reduce brassy hair by maintaining moisture while keeping the hair light and clean.

-• Don’t wash your hair with hot water: You’ve undoubtedly heard that cold water is excellent for hair care, and it’s true.
-Avoiding hot water will give your strains a longer lifespan, especially blondes who are diligently working to keep the brass away.
+- Don’t wash your hair with hot water: You’ve undoubtedly heard that cold water is excellent for hair care, and it’s true.
+Avoiding hot water will give your strands a longer lifespan, especially blondes who are diligently working to keep the brass away.

 In addition, avoiding the excessive burn of heat styling tools will keep your hair more vital.
 It’s also imperative to avoid overwashing, but remember always to use conditioner and apply weekly or monthly hair masks.